metafacture/metafacture-documentation/MAINTAINING.md

 Steps:

 - Download the latest released runner: https://github.com/metafacture/metafacture-core/releases
 - Unzip the downloaded runner distribution.
+- Check out the metafacture-documentation repo.
+- Change into that directory.
-Run the runner in the proper directory without arguments:./metafacture-core/flux.sh (note that the links will only generated if the git repo metafacture-documentation is checked out and the file linksAndExamples.tsv is accessible via ../linksAndExamples.tsv).
+- Run the runner in the this directory without arguments:./metafacture-core/flux.sh (note that the links will only generated if the git repo metafacture-documentation is checked out and the file linksAndExamples.tsv is accessible).
 - Copy the generated output to [docs/flux/flux-commands.md](https://github.com/metafacture/metafacture-documentation/blob/master/docs/flux/flux-commands.md), modify the documentation spefic arrangements (i.e. the header) and commit it to http://metafacture.github.io/metafacture-documentation/docs/flux/flux-commands.html.

 ## how to publish the changes for the fix documentation